 There are a few electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged material to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to catch particles.

-Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, created elsewhere in your home.
+Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And decrease ozone, a known lung irritant, created elsewhere in your home.